jmdejong/brokkenize/brokken_style_guide.md

 - In-line comments should not be verbose.
 - Describe in in-line comments _why_ it happens, (not _what_ happens, as the code statement already shows this.)
+- When having multiple in-line comments, align them vertically, so at the right side of your functions you can see what happens in a pseudo-description.

 ## Keywords & Control